efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 In short **pydevmgr_elt** provides python objects to communicate directly to PLCs ELT devices via OPC-UA.

 **pydevmgr_elt** is a Python module to be used as substitute of a real device manager running in a ELT-Software environment.
-The module is somehow in between a simple python opc-ua script client and a real integrated device manager.

-**pydevmgr_elt** is not intended to be ran under a ELT software devenv but instead to replace it for some use cases during AIT test and lab activities.
+**pydevmgr_elt** is not intended to be ran under a ELT software devenv but instead to replace it for some use cases during AIT, test and lab activities.
 Basically for intermediate hardware test for which it does not make sens to setup a full ELT instrument workstation.
 It does basically replace the ELT software device manager python client when it is not available.
 It was designed to be used by non-software engineers in order to easily scrips sequences to integrate, tune and control hardwares.